MagicPod may fail to access the WebView context of the app being tested. Please confirm whether this is accessible by using the following procedure.

 - In case you cannot find the “Development” menu on Safari, display it by referring here

-- Unless the following screens are displayed on Chrome or Safari, respectively, the WebView context will not be visible.
+- Unless the following screens are displayed on Chrome or Safari, respectively, the WebView context will not be accessible

-If the WebView context can be seen on Android
+When the WebView context is accessible on Android

-If the WebView context can be seen on iOS
+When the WebView context is accessible on iOS

 In addition, if you use Android with the MagicPodDesktop app, the error message “No Chromedriver found that can automate Chrome” may be displayed, and the scan or test may fail.
 In such a case, try this.